abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 ### Create the Database

-You can run the following command in the directory of your project to create the database and seed the initial data:
+You can run the following command in the root directory of your project (in the same folder of the `.csproj` file) to create the database and seed the initial data:

 ```bash
 dotnet run --migrate-database